NuGet/NuGetDocs/NuGet.Docs/Create/Using-a-GUI-to-build-packages.md

-﻿# Using A GUI (Package Explorer) to build packages
+﻿# NuGet Package Explorer - GUI tool for building packages

 Not everyone is a command line junkie.
 Some folks actually prefer the comfort of a Windows GUI application for performing tasks such as package creation.
 The NuGet Package